Aditya-Jyoti/All-About-Git-And-Github/README.md

 **Steps to create one**

 1. Go to your repositories tab -> `https://github.com/<username>?tab=repositories` and click on `New`
-2. Name your repository your username, ie for example my repository is called `Aditya-Jyoti` which is my `<username>`
+2. Name your repository your username, i.e. for example my repository is called `Aditya-Jyoti` which is my `<username>`
 3. Give it a description (optional)
 4. Make it public
 5. Click on `Add a README file`